Clara-Sophie Höhn

 Biographical Sketch

 Clara-Sophie Höhn studied history and political science at Heidelberg University, the Free University of Berlin, and the Royal Holloway University of London.
-Since her graduation in 2016, she works as a research assistant at the Department for Transatlantic History and Culture at Augsburg University.
-She is currently writing her dissertation Beyond the Pale: White Southern Female Activists and the Civil Rights Movement, 1954 – 1968, under the academic supervision of Prof. Dr. Waldschmidt-Nelson.
-In the last four years, Clara Höhn participated in numerous conferences and workshops.
-In 2020 her article, “Putting My Body on the Line.
+Since graduating in 2016, she has been a research assistant at the Department for Transatlantic History and Culture at Augsburg University.
+In April 2024, she handed in her dissertation Beyond the Pale: White Southern Female Activists and the Civil Rights Movement, 1954 – 1968, under the academic supervision of Prof. Dr. Waldschmidt-Nelson.
+Clara Höhn participated in numerous conferences and workshops in the last seven years.
+In 2020, her article, “Putting My Body on the Line.
 Joan Trumpauer Mulholland und das Jackson Woolworth Sit-in von 1963,” was published in the journal Body Politics.
-Furthermore, she is a recipient of various research fellowships.
-In 2018, she spent a few months at the Center for the Study of Race, Ethnicity, and Gender in the Social Science at Duke University.
+Furthermore, she has received various research fellowships and grants.
+2018 she spent a few months at the Center for the Study of Race, Ethnicity, and Gender in the Social Science at Duke University.
 In early 2020, she was a short-time doctoral research fellow at the German Historical Institute in Washington, DC.
+In 2022 and 2023, Clara Höhn received a “Stipendium für exzellenten wissenschaftlichen Nachwuchst” from the Gender Equity Office of the Univeristy of Augsburg.

 Publikationen